And the survey says ...

 Allen Brickhaus

 Shortly after Christmas last year, I received the sad news that Allen Brickhaus had passed away.
-He was an amazing individual and I always looked forward to seeing him at events and working with him.
-He wrote several articles for the magazine and was the CL Stunt reporter for NatsNews.
+He was an amazing individual, and I always looked forward to seeing him at events and working with him.
+He wrote several articles for the magazine and was the control-line (CL) aerobatics reporter for NatsNews.